flutter/website/src/docs/cookbook/testing/integration/introduction.md

 void main() {
   group('Counter App', () {
     // First, define the Finders.
 We can use these to locate Widgets from the
-    // test suite.
-Note: the Strings provided to the `byValueKey` method must
+    // test suite. 참고: the Strings provided to the `byValueKey` method must
     // be the same as the Strings we used for the Keys in step 1. final counterTextFinder = find.byValueKey('counter');
     final buttonFinder = find.byValueKey('increment');